 Executive Secretaries and Executive Administrative Assistants provide high-level administrative support by conducting research, preparing statistical reports, handling information requests, and performing clerical functions such as preparing correspondence, receiving visitors, arranging conference calls, and scheduling meetings.
 May also train and supervise lower-level clerical staff.

-Executive Secretaries with little to no experience tend to make between $33830 and $42100 while the more experienced ones make over $66940 per year.
+Executive Secretaries with little to no experience tend to make between $36950 and $46530 while the more experienced ones can earn over $74460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Executive Secretary is to move to a higher paying state like NY.
-Right now, the highest paying states for Executive Secretaries are NY, CT, MD, DC and NJ.
+One of the easiest ways to increase your salary as an Executive Secretary and Executive Administrative Assistant is to move to a higher paying state like DC.
+Right now, the highest paying states for Executive Secretaries are DC, NY, CA, CT and NJ.

-3 other factors that can increase your salary as An Executive Secretary is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Executive Secretary and Executive Administrative Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Executive Secretaries what degree they had when they got the job and most of them said they had a Some college courses followed by High School Diploma.
+We asked other Executive Secretaries what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a High School Diploma.

 Pros and Cons